artalar/reatom/docs/examples.md

 ## Todo-list

-> Beware, it is _enterprise_-like example with feature-driven structure, normalization and other not _entry_ abstractions.
-Simpler examples will be added later
+> Beware, it is _enterprise_-like example with feature-driven structure, normalization and other abstractions.
+Simpler examples will be added later.

 [![Todo-list](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/reatom-todo-app-fikvf)